ParabolInc/parabol-mattermost-plugin/README.md

 ## WIP ##

-This plugin is very much work in progress and not yet ready for testing.
+This plugin is still work in progress and not yet ready for production use.

 ## Requirements